 - 1. One document proving your date of birth, identity and lawful status or presence.
 If possible, select a document that has your current full legal name to avoid documenting any name change. - Valid, unexpired U.S. passport or U.S. passport card - Certified copy of a birth certificate issued by a state of the United States.
 It must be a certified copy and have the stamp or raised seal of the issuing authority.
-A hospital-issued certificate is not acceptable.
-A certified birth certificate issued by Puerto Rico must be certified as being issued on or after July 1, 2010. - Consular Report of Birth Abroad issued by the U.S. Department of State (Form FS-240, DS-1350 or FS-545) - Certificate of Naturalization (Form N-550, N-570 or N-578) - Certificate of Citizenship (Form N-560, N-561 or N-645) - Unexpired Permanent Resident Card (Form I-551) - Unexpired Employment Authorization Document (Form I-766). - Record of Arrival and Departure (I-94) with attached photo and stamped "Temporary Proof of Lawful Permanent Resident" - Record of Arrival and Departure (I-94) stamped "Refugee," "Parolee" or "Asylee" - Unexpired foreign passport accompanied by the approved I-94 documenting applicant's most recent admittance into the United States - Valid foreign passport stamped "Processed for I-551" - Permit to Reenter the United States (I-327) - Refugee Travel Document (I-571)
+A hospital-issued certificate is not acceptable. - Applicants from U.S. Territories are required to supply a U.S. Passport or U.S. Passport Card - Consular Report of Birth Abroad issued by the U.S. Department of State (Form FS-240, DS-1350 or FS-545) - Certificate of Naturalization (Form N-550, N-570 or N-578) - Certificate of Citizenship (Form N-560, N-561 or N-645) - Unexpired Permanent Resident Card (Form I-551)